-Excerpts of Cyclocross Magazine’s Interview with Mat Stephens
+Excerpts of Cyclocross Magazine’s Discussion with Mat Stephens

 Cyclocross Magazine: You’ve obviously been doing a full road schedule, but I was looking and you won Barry Roubaix, I believe, and now you won Dirty Kanza.
 Are you starting to think of yourself as a gravel specialist?

 Mat Stephens: I won Texas Chainring Massacre also.
 And my teammate and I went one-two at Land Run.
 I knew I had good endurance.
 Training with other pros or Cat 1s, I’ve kind of realized more and more that I have really good endurance.
 I always liked harder races on the road, but it’s never really been on my radar, and there’s never been such hype around it until the last couple of the years.
 More and more you’ve been hearing about gravel races and more events in general.
 We’ll see where it takes me, for sure.

 CXM: I think cyclocross racers like to joke about roadies and their questionable bike-handling skills at times.
 Have you been doing work to get comfortable on the gravel, or do you have a background in mountain biking or something like that?